BolajiAyodeji/bolajiayodeji.com/content/dt/introduction-to-chrome-lighthouse.md

 ---

-Chrome Lighthouse has been around for a while now, but wait if I ask you to explain what it does can you explain vividly?
+Chrome Lighthouse has been around for a while now, but what if I ask you to explain what it does can you explain vividly?

 I discovered that a lot of web developers, including beginners, have not heard about this tool and those who have,